JohnCoene/javascript-for-r/_book/3-25-htmlwidgets-advanced.md

 [1] TRUE
 ```

-As shown above, the object created by `gio` includes dependencies, currently `NULL` as no such extra dependency is specified.
+As shown above, the object created by `gio` includes dependencies, currently `NULL` as no such extra dependency\index{dependency} is specified.
 One can therefore append those to that object in a fashion similar to what the `gio_style` function does.

 From the root of the gio package, we create a new directory for the stats.js dependency and download the latest version from GitHub.